kcech/sentilo-docs-test/docs/clients/raspberrypi_client.rst

    console.log('My ip address is: ' + myIp + ', and my port: ' + myPort);

    // Service and example options
-   // You must modify it under your requeriments var samplesOptions = {
+   // You must modify it under your requirements var samplesOptions = {
        host : 'YOR_SERVER_HOST',
        port : 'YOUR_SERVER_PORT',